devYaoYH/SCII_BO_Classifier/README.md

 Furthermore, we have community tools for parsing such replays readily available such as [sc2reader](https://pypi.org/project/sc2reader/), [spawningtool](https://pypi.org/project/spawningtool/), and [Zephyrus Replay Parser](https://github.com/ZephyrBlu/zephyrus-sc2-parser).
 Each extracts information at different level of detail.
 I have preliminarily picked *spawningtool* for the broad sketch of what actions are taken by players within a match as demonstrated in the Short Demo section below.

+Initially, the exploration done in this study will focus on matches among professional players who are in the top 1% of the ranked ladder.
+In this population, build order mistakes would be rare and can serve as a low-noise environment to test candidate models before widening to a broader set of replays.

 2001 replays are extracted since the last major balance patch (where unit strengths and building costs are adjusted - therefore also potentially drastically changing strategies employed).
 From:
 > https://lotv.spawningtool.com/zip/?pro_only=on&patch=150&query=&order_by=play&coop=n&after_played_on=8%2F14%2F20&before_played_on=3%2F14%2F21&before_time=15&after_time=&p=1.

 This will form the set of data for exploration in my project.

-The same dataset can be extracted by running the bash script `./dl.sh` to queue a download of 80 zip folders of 25 replays each (2000 replays total).
+The same dataset can be extracted by running the bash script `./dl.sh` to queue a download of 80 zip folders (2001 replays extracted).

 ### Sanitization